apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Rolling Update
 - ` $ kubectl rollout status deployment/myapp-deployment `
 - ` $ kubectl rollout history deployment/myapp-deployment `
+- ` $ kubectl set image deployment/myapp-deployment \ nginx=nginx:1.9.1 ` --> It only updates value of nginx image on ETCD but it is going to keep deployment as it was before.
+So it is not the efficient

 ### Service